meezymeek/ltdans-run-for-reelection/docs/audio-assets-guide.md

-# Audio Assets Guide for Lt.
-Dan's Run for Re-Election
+# Audio Assets Guide for RERUN: Danny Boy Runs for Office Again

 ## Overview
 This document outlines all audio assets needed for the game, their specifications, and usage context.
 Audio files should be placed in the appropriate subdirectories within `/sfx/`.